 While starting a business as an entrepreneur, you might feel that having a unique idea that entices your audience is the first and the most important step for a successful business.
 However, without a sense of self-belief that you will be able to sail through even in times of adversities or even with a mundane idea, your entire effort might go in drain.
 Hence, it is, without a doubt, true that Self-Belief is the first most important step to start a business.

 Unless you are convinced with your product or your business idea, you will find yourself incapable to perform to the best of your ability.
-One needs to have a firm belief that there is no such things that others can do but you cannot.
+One needs to have a firm belief that there are no such things that others can do but you cannot.
 In the words of Ben Roulston, founder at BRG-Learning and Development, “You need to be your number one fan”.
 So the first thing to do when you plan to start a business is to believe in yourself because you cannot ask anyone else to believe in your idea or vision if you are not prepared to back yourself.

 Step 2: Idea Development